 Le mélange du randonneur maison, 3 versions!

-The famous hiker's blend, the perfect accompaniment for mountain or forest hikes.
+The famous hiker's mix, the perfect companion for mountain or forest hikes.

 Autumn has arrived, it's time to take the time to walk in the forest, get some fresh air, breathe, and admire the changing colors.
-It will also follow you on your hikes or ski descents in winter.
+It will also accompany you on your hikes or ski runs in the winter.

-The hiker's mix is one of the snacks that lasts over time.
+The hiker's mix is one of the snacks that stands the test of time.
 Why?
-On the one hand, because it is so nutritious!
-THE nuts or seeds provide you with the good fats and proteins, and the dried fruits the carbohydrates necessary for the effort.
-Also, it can be customized to your liking, it's so easy to make!
+On one hand, because it is so nutritious!
+Nuts or seeds provide you with good fats and proteins, and dried fruits supply the carbohydrates needed for exertion.
+Also, it can be customized according to your tastes, and it is so easy to make!

-Well, there are a lot of ready-made mixes on the shelves, but they are often made from dried fruit to which sulphites are added to retain their color and prolong their shelf life, or they will have other additives added, often not necessary. .
+Well, there are many pre-made mixes on the shelves, but they are often made from dried fruits to which sulfites are added to preserve their color and extend their shelf life, or they will have other additives added, often unnecessary.

 Organic nuts and fruits should therefore be preferred.
-If the raw nuts are too difficult for you to digest, you can toast them a little, with a light touch of olive oil or maple syrup.
-What could be more pleasant than to make it to our liking!
-Here are some of them, which you can modify as you wish.
+If raw nuts are too difficult for you to digest, you can roast them a little, with a light touch of olive oil or even maple syrup.
+What could be more enjoyable than making them to our taste!
+Here are a few, which you can modify as you wish.

 Mix everything together and store in an airtight jar.